MDamiano/ExoReL/README.md

 Place the downloaded folders inside the ExoReL folder.

 ## Usage
 You have to prepare the "retrieval_example.dat" and "forward_example.dat" parameters files before running ExoReL.
-Refer to the examples provided for guidance.
 The full list of possible parameters are listed in the "standard_parameters.dat" file, placed inside the ExoReL package.
 Do not modify the "standard_parameters.dat" file.

 You can generate a transmission spectrum by typing in a python instance or script.py file the following lines: